Skip to Main Content

 Illustration of woman looking at smartphone

 Nobody likes thinking about what happens after they die.
-But you’ve worked hard for the money in your pension pot, and you should tell us who you want to inherit it.
+But it will be quicker and simpler to get the money in your pot to the people and causes you care about if you tell us who you'd like to inherit it.

 What happens to my pension when I die?